Hamilton crime spree: Five retailers hit by thieves in overnight burglaries

 The vehicle was left running and eventually caught fire while the offenders fled in a second car.

-At 2.45am, thieves used a metal bar to try to break into a shop on Borman Rd.
+At 2.45am, thieves used a metal bar to try to break into the Bottle-O in the Borman Rd shopping complex in Flagstaff.

+The manager of the store said the offenders were thwarted by residents living above the shop and who called the police.

 Around 5am, a service station on Cambridge Rd was targeted.